Cedar Park Middle vs Leander Middle: Leander ISD Comparison

 Cedar Park Middle: Established Community, Higher Price

 Leander Middle sits in the broader Leander corridor where growth has been extraordinary.
-The $450,000 median gives buyers more purchasing power, and the 5 point TEA advantage over Cedar Park Middle is nothing to dismiss.
+The $450,000 median gives buyers more purchasing power.
 The Leander High School feeder pathway keeps students in a cohesive community through graduation.
 And with the MetroRail station in Leander providing commuter options, the zone offers something that Cedar Park’s does not.

 The Neighborhoods